The human spine is made up of 33 “motion segments”, divided into the cervical, thoracic, lumbar and sacral areas.

 One of the traditional, and widely accepted, techniques in addressing cervical disc degeneration and stenosis is an anterior cervical discectomy and fusion (ACDF) operation.

-In this operation, the degenerative disc that is causing spinal cord or nerve root compression is removed, and a fusion is performed.
-A fusion involves placing bone graft and/or implants where the disc originally was in order to provide stability to the area.
+In this operation, the surgeon removes the degenerative disc causing spinal cord or nerve root compression.
+They also perform a fusion, which involves placing bone graft and/or implants in the disc’s original spot for stability.

 A disc replacement operation, on the other hand, can effectively remove the degenerative disc that is causing spinal cord or nerve root compression, while preserving the motion of the spinal segment.
-This, in turn, eliminates additional demand from the other discs in the cervical spine and is believed to reduce the risk of future disc breakdown at the other healthy discs.
+This, in turn, eliminates additional demand from the other discs in the cervical spine.
+Moreover, it can reduce the risk of future disc breakdown at the other healthy discs.

 It is important to remember that a disc replacement is a motion-preservation procedure and not a motion-creation procedure.